 “A key objective of Somerset’s 20 Year Flood Action Plan, drawn up in 2014, is to make our infrastructure more resilient.
 The SRA is funding work at Rumwell, then at Chelston, because we want to help people get on with their lives and keep businesses moving.”

-After works start on Monday, 12 February, they will take around six weeks.
+Works are provisionally due to start on Monday, 12 February and take around six weeks.
 Most activity will be along the side of the road so while the A38 will not be closed, temporary two-way traffic lights will be needed.
 These will be manually controlled at peak times and removed wherever possible to minimise disruption.